 The majority of schools will renew their checks every three years.
-DBS checks don’t have an expiry date; however, it is highly recommended that schools update their employee and volunteer checks regularly so that you are aware of any new offences.
+DBS checks do not have an expiry date, however, it is highly recommended that schools update their employee and volunteer checks regularly so that you are aware of any new offences.

 With the fast-paced nature of education, schools may need to fill teaching positions at short notice.
 The DFE introduced a List 99 check, which the DBS maintains and shows any person barred from working with children.
 This type of barred list check allows a person to work within the school while their Enhanced DBS check is pending.